 Old English Pattern Books for Loop Braiding, 2000, by Noémi Speiser.
 Self-published.

-Noémi Speiser is also the author of the more well-known Manual of Braiding, the textile world’s ultimate reference, as well as manual, on braiding.
-It covers every known braiding technique, plus several “braiding-like” techniques—a totally incredible variety—and includes a section on loop braiding.
-But Old English Pattern Books for Loop Braiding is the one to get if you are primarily interested in loop braiding.
+The Manual of Braiding is the textile world’s ultimate reference, as well as manual, on braiding.
+It is more well known than Old English Pattern Books, though still somewhat obscure simply because it was self-published.
+It covers every known textile braiding technique in the world, plus several “braiding-like” techniques—a totally incredible variety—and includes a section on loop braiding.
+However, Old English Pattern Books for Loop Braiding is the one to get if you are primarily interested in loop braiding.

-Both books are large-format, spiral-bound paperbacks, with only a few black-and-white photographs, and many diagrams and drawings.
+Both books are large, self-published, spiral-bound paperbacks, with only a few black-and-white photographs, and many diagrams and drawings.
 No eye-candy, but a lot of buried treasure.
-(At the time, it was prohibitively expensive to self-publish with color photos).
+(At the time they were published, it was prohibitively expensive to self-publish with color photos).
 A black and white drawing or diagram can give very clear structural details about a braid, but it can’t convey how beautiful it is, so unfortunately the reader might have less incentive to try it.

-OEPB is also a kind of textile mystery-adventure story—a saga of how Speiser noticed both the old braids, as well as the obscure manuscripts that turned out to be describing them, in separate museums and private collections, and managed to put them together—deciphering the manuscripts, and figuring out the braid structures they described.
+OEPB is also a textile mystery-adventure story—a saga of how Speiser noticed both the old braids, as well as the obscure manuscripts that turned out to be describing them, in separate museums and private collections, and managed to put them together—deciphering the manuscripts, and figuring out the braid structures they described.
 This was no simple task.
-The 17th C. manuscripts in particular were written with very obscure, almost impenetrable terminology, and omitted almost all of the necessary information.
+The 17th C. manuscripts in particular had been written using undefined and almost impenetrable terminology, with much necessary information completely omitted—apparently considered obvious by the writers.
 Those difficult 17th C manuscripts were the only loop braiding texts that Speiser had access to when she was first trying to determine how certain mysterious braids on museum artifacts had been made.
+The 15th C. loop braiding manuscripts, which she investigated later, were much easier to understand, and confirmed most of her earlier interpretations.

-The greater part of OEPB—instructions, historical info etc—is very readable, even funny at times.
+Most of OEPB—instructions, historical info etc—is quite readable, and even funny at times.
 Speiser is very open about her frustration and delight over those 15th and 17th C braiders and their variously ultra-clear and ultra-opaque notes.
-OEPB has a more personal voice than The Manual of Braiding (which is understandable—the Manual covers so much that it has to be drier and more concise.)
+OEPB has a much more personal voice than The Manual of Braiding (which is understandable—the Manual covers so much that it has to be drier and more concise.)
 It’s true that some sections of OEPB may be too abstract and theoretical to take in at first—just skip them and come back later.
 This book has plenty for anybody who’s really interested in loop braiding, and it will keep having plenty.
 There’s always more to find out from it.

 My only complaint is of Speiser’s complicated numbering system for the chapters and illustrations—it always takes me a while to process her combination of Roman, Arabic, and alphabet symbols.
 I also think the title is much too long, and doesn’t describe the book well enough.
 “Old English Pattern Books” sounds too quaint and obscure for a such a ground-breaking, comprehensive reference work and instruction manual combined.